shashperera/LearnJSandReact/README.md

-# React Questions and Answers
+# React and Javascript Questions and Answers
 ## React theory and code analysis